rebeling/htmx-table/README.md

 </span>
 ```

-When clicked, this fetches the sorted table HTML and replaces the content of `#table-container`.
+When clicked, this fetches the sorted table HTML from server and replaces the content of `#table-container`.

 ## Configuration (app_settings.json)